February 20, 2012, Christopher D. Carroll CRRA-RateRisk

 Substituting in (3):

-is close to zero.
-Substituting into (6) and using ExpPlus
+which hold if is close to zero.
+Substituting into (4) and using

 .

-uncertainty in the financial return goes up (
+the financial return goes up ( rises) the level of consumption falls

 , so